mosip/esignet-mock-services/README.md

-# esignet-mock-services
+# eSignet mock implementations
-Repository contains mock implementation of auth for e-signet
+Repository contains mock implementations for eSignet.
+Only for non-production use.

 ## Installing in k8s cluster using helm
 ### Pre-requisites